 Camp's programs are designed to restore normalcy, nurture powerful friendships and supportive social networks, and challenge perceived limitations associated with pediatric illnesses.
 This is accomplished through an integrated "Camp-Around Care" model to engage children and families throughout the year.
 Camp provides seamless year-round programming to support families through the illness process.
 Our programs have a unique healing impact on the seriously ill children and families we serve.

-Camp’s signature summer program consists of 7 week long sessions for seriously ill children and one session for siblings of children with serious illnesses.
-Children aged 7 to 15; with a diagnosis of malignancy, genetic blood disorder, HIV or metabolic disorders, residing in New England, New York and New Jersey attend sessions 1-7 During the summer of 2017 Camp welcomed 1,111 children to our summer camping sessions.
+Camp’s signature summer program consists of 7 week-long sessions for seriously ill children and one session for siblings of children with serious illnesses.
+Children aged 7 to 15; with a diagnosis of malignancy, genetic blood disorder, HIV, or metabolic disorders, residing in New England, New York, New Jersey, and Pennsylvania attend sessions 1-7.

-Since its founding in 1988 the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
+Since its founding in 1988, the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
 Our organizational growth has and continues to be inextricably linked to the diverse needs of the children and families in our care.
 Parent-specific programs were added in the early 1990s, followed shortly by family retreats during weekends throughout the spring and fall.
-In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extend the hope and healing power of Camp to hospitalized children across the Northeast.
+In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extends the hope and healing power of Camp to hospitalized children across the Northeast.
 Altogether, Camp’s year-round program offerings enable a continuity of care that seamlessly engages children, families, and healthcare professionals.